Seoul Museum Of History

 Miniature model of buildings once found in Seoul

-Seoul Museum Of History Hours
+Seoul Museum of History Hours

 March-October